pablordoricaw/mountserver/README.md

 Do you prefer using a text editor such as Sublime or Atom over Vim, but have to compile and execute your code on a server through the terminal?
-With this program you can mount the server directory onto your computer, and edit your code with the text editor of your choice while still compiling and executing it on the server.
+With this program you can mount the server directory onto your computer.
+This allows you to edit your code with the text editor of your choice, but compile and execute it on the server.

 Works even better if an ssh key pair has been setup between your computer and the server.
 Here's [DigitalOcean](goo.gl/Vk5au) tutorial on how to generate and